IkhwnxSyfiq/BIG-DATA-ANALYTICS-CASESTUDY-TRAFFIC-PATTERN-ANALYSIS/README.md

-Big Data Analytics in Transportation: Traffic Pattern Analysis
+# Big Data Analytics in Transportation: Traffic Pattern Analysis

 This repository contains the code and presentation for a university case study on Big Data Analytics, focusing on its application in the transportation sector.
-The project demonstrates how clustering algorithms can be used to analyze and identify patterns in traffic flow data.
+The project demonstrates how clustering algorithms can be used to analyse and identify patterns in traffic flow data.

-📄 Project Overview
+## 📄 Project Overview
 This project was completed as part of the Big Data Analytics course at Universiti Kuala Lumpur (UniKL British Malaysian Institute).
 The goal was to propose a big data application, demonstrate its process, implement a proof-of-concept, and discuss its implications.

-👥 Team Members
+## 👥 Team Members
 Name	Student ID
 Anis Suriani binti Azizan	51221221056
 Nurul Izzati binti Mahamad Ismail	51221221147
 Ahmad Syahmi bin Ahmad Pauzi	51221221003
 Muhammad Waiz bin Nor Kamal	51221221053
 Muhammad Ikhwan Syafiq bin Norsham	51221221125

-🚀 Proposed Application: Traffic Analytics & Prediction We proposed a Big Data Analytics system for the transportation industry to optimise traffic flow, predict congestion, and improve urban mobility.
+## 🚀 Proposed Application: Traffic Analytics & Prediction
+We proposed a Big Data Analytics system for the transportation industry to optimise traffic flow, predict congestion, and improve urban mobility.
 The system uses real-time data from various sources (GPS, traffic cameras, toll booths) to make data-driven decisions.

 System Block Diagram